watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 In this architecture, aiming for comprehensive management, the Service Classification Function has an API to communicate with the controller.

 # Control Plane
-A control plane is responsible for enabling comprehensive management of SRv6 SFC.
-It specifies SR Policies including SFC for each flow.
-A control plane has a Northbound API to receive user requests and a Southbound API to manipulate a forwarding plane.
+A control plane sets up a forwarding plane by creating SR policies, including SFCs, and applying them to each flow.

 ~~~ drawing
  +- Control Plane (SRv6 Controller) -------+